Skip to main content

 Response

-In the case of multi-input bridging, you will get a route with multiple elements (one for each input chain) and/or multiple spent tokens.
+In the case of multi-input bridging, you will get a route whose cost.input lists multiple entries (one per source chain and/or token), and signData.origin[] carries one entry per source chain.

 Multi-Input Intent